ciernialab/MGEnrichmentApp/README.md

 ### Filtering the Genes by Groups May Affect Results

 As stated above, deselecting any of the gene groups available (via the checkboxes) will remove the associated genes.
 As this reduces the number of genes in the database, if you are using **"All Genes in the Database"** as your background gene set, this will change the number of background genes used to in the enrichment analysis.
-Additionally, you may notice certain associated gene lists will be removed as well, as they no longer contain any genes after filtering.
+Each gene list is only assigned to one group.

 ### Differing Results Based on Gene ID